AdobeDocs/real-time-cdp-collaboration.en/help/guide/release-notes/latest.md

 {style="table-layout:auto"}

+[Mobile match keys](../setup/onboard-account.md#supported-match-keys) are available in Collaboration for enhanced audience matching and measurement:

+* IDFA
+* GAID

+New match keys can be used to source audiences and set up connections, or added to active collaborations without disrupting live connections.
+To learn more about configuring match keys, see the [set up match keys](../setup/onboard-account.md#set-up-match-keys) guide.

 ## December 2025 {#december-2025}

 Real-Time CDP Collaboration is now available to customers in **Europe, the Middle East, and Africa (EMEA))**.
 It is automatically available to Real-Time CDP Prime and Ultimate customers in these regions.